andrelkj/GravidadeZero/README.md

 # Notes

-Here we're going to automate the web application [Getgeeks](https://geeks-web-andre.fly.dev/signup) geratered using Fly that is connect to a PostgreSQL database.
+Here we're going to automate the web application [Getgeeks](https://geeks-web-andre.fly.dev/) geratered using Fly that is connect to a PostgreSQL database.
 We're also using ElephantSQL to manage our database.

 We'll use Gherkin to define our test scenarios following Behaviour Driven Development (BDD) standards.

-BDD is a colaborative specification technique where development driven scenarios are written considering the final users` point of view in order to give a better undertanding and clear informations to facilitate development and also testing after all.
+BDD is a colaborative specification technique where development driven scenarios are written considering the final users' point of view in order to give a better undertanding and clear informations to facilitate development and also testing after all.
 BDD is used to guide the development, not only testing automation and should be defined before starting the development.

 **Example:** [Register notes](docs/signup.md)